 - The Trump Administration’s anti-Muslim travel and immigration ban.

-The duties of legal interns include assisting with ongoing litigation by conducting legal and factual research and writing; drafting demand letters to resolve constitutional violations without filing suit; and analyzing potential new cases.
-Legal interns may also draft pleadings, briefs or discovery.
+The duties of legal interns include assisting with ongoing litigation by conducting legal and factual research; drafting legal memoranda and pleadings, briefs or discovery; drafting demand letters; and analyzing potential new cases.

-Eligibility and Requirements: Applicants must have an interest in First Amendment litigation and strong research, writing and analytical skills.
+Eligibility and Requirements: Applicants must have an interest in First Amendment litigation, proven records of academic ability, and strong research, writing and analytical skills.

-How To Apply: Please email a cover letter, resume, law-school transcript, writing sample and the names of three references to firstname.lastname@example.org.
+How To Apply: Please email a cover letter, resume, law-school transcript, a writing sample that illustrates your legal analysis, and the names of three references to firstname.lastname@example.org.
 No faxes or telephone calls please.

 Deadlines: Applications are no longer being accepted for summer 2019.
 Applications are being accepted for fall 2019; applicants are encouraged to apply by Sept.
 1. Applicants for positions during the spring are encouraged to apply by Jan.
 1. Positions will remain open until filled.